 Both cervical and vaginal cancers are uncommon causes of a foul-smelling vagina, but you should still consult with your phyisican to rule out these causes.

-How to Make Your Vagina Smell Good – 4 Ways
+4 Ways to Make Your Vagina Smell Good

 By now you probably have a good idea of what’s causing your vagina to smell funny.
 But is there anything you can do about it?
 Yes – you don’t have to live with that smell forever.